internetarchive/dweb-mirror/API.md

   apps: # Each application can have its own configuration
     http: # Relating to serving
     crawl: # Relating to crawling
-  upstream: "dweb.me" # Where to find an upstream server, typically "dweb.me"
+  upstream: "dweb.archive.org" # Where to find an upstream server, typically "dweb.archive.org"
 ```